Our Curriculum

 We use the EYFS statutory education programmes to plan and provide opportunities which will help children to make progress in all areas of learning.

 This programme is made up of a mixture of activities that children plan and organise for themselves and activities planned and led by educators.
+Children have free-flow access between the indoor and outdoor environment throughout the session.

-Characteristics of effective learning
+Characteristics of Effective Learning

 -